 The Fragrant Epaulette Tree is related to the Silverbells and is originally from the forested mountains of China and Japan.
-It shows no tendancies to spread on its own.
+It shows no tendencies to spread on its own.

-The fragrant flowers come at a time of year that honeybees and other pollinators will find them to be a usefull nectar and pollen source.
+The fragrant flowers come at a time of year that honeybees and other pollinators will find them to be a useful nectar and pollen source.